 2. Self Reflection.
 Writing circles give you the sacred space, and loving container, to see what your deeper self is trying to uncover.
 Often your writing will reflect things below your conscious level of awareness.
 Similar themes will surface in your circle giving you the opportunity to see your own challenges mirrored by another.
 Here you get to sift through the ones that work and relinquish the ones that don't.

 Are you ready to awaken your true self?
 I invite you into the sacred circle.
 Will you join us?
-Register for the Big Shifts Writing Project.
-It's 30-days of writing prompts, weekly writing circles and an opportunity to launch a new YOU.
+Register for my Writing Circles Community.
+You'll get weekly writing prompts, access to a luscious writing community and an opportunity to launch a new YOU.